ErikKalkoken/www-0-cal-net/howto/onboarding.md

 ### Activate Discord
 {:.no_toc}

 Please make sure you are logged into Alliance Auth.
-Then go to Services and click the amber button with the checkmark next to Discord.
+Then go to Services and click the amber button with the check-mark next to Discord.

 ![Discord activate](https://i.imgur.com/kKAFckZ.png)